I’ve got a quick, easy, and delicious crock pot meal for you!

 Have you heard of that one?
 Take fresh or frozen chicken breasts, a jar of salsa or a can of Rotel tomatoes (not drained), mix in a packet of taco seasoning, and cook on low 6-8 hours or high 4-6 hours.
 Shred the chicken with a fork, and you’ve got a super-versatile dish: great for chicken tacos, quesadillas, or Mexican Chicken Soup.
 (Bonus – it freezes really well, so I often make double what we need and freeze the rest in ziploc freezer bags.)

-Anyway, this recipe basically just that, changing up the seasoning and adding cream cheese.
+Anyway, this recipe is basically just that – changing up the seasoning and adding cream cheese.
 Yummm!

 Bottom line – it is DELICIOUS!
 I served it up over rice with some cornbread, and it was a yummy and filling meal.
 (Side note – my hubby hates cream cheese but he still loved this dish!)

 - 1 can Rotel tomatoes (undrained)